Monthly Inflation Report

 Inflation is an increase in the general level of prices.
 Higher prices mean that a dollar buys fewer goods and services than it did in the past.

-Since inflation was low and relatively stable over much of the last three decades, most Americans grew accustomed to adjusting wages and prices at more-or-less the same rate each year.
-However, higher inflation over the last year and the likelihood that inflation will remain high in the near future means we should think more carefully about the value of the dollar when entering into long term contracts.
+Since inflation was low and relatively stable over much of the last three decades before the pandemic, most Americans grew accustomed to adjusting wages and prices at more-or-less the same rate each year.
+However, higher inflation beginning in 2021 prompted many to think more carefully about the value of the dollar when entering into long term contracts.
 Workers should think about inflation when deciding whether and how much to work for an offered wage or salary.
 Businesses should think about inflation when making purchase agreements.
 Borrowers and lenders should think about inflation when deciding how much interest they are willing to pay or accept.

 In the FAU Monthly Inflation Report, we present several key indicators related to inflation in order to help people renegotiate existing employment, purchase, and lending contracts or enter into new contracts more confidently.
 Specifically, we…

-- Compare the most recent data on the price level to the price level that would have resulted if prices had merely grown at 2 percent since January 2020.
+- Compare the most recent data on the price level to the price level that would have resulted if the Federal Reserve had its 2 percent inflation target since August 2025.

 - Offer forecasts of the price level based on projections from the Federal Reserve’s monetary policy committee.